Energy-efficient fridges and freezers: how to choose the right one for your home

-- Don’t put hot food straight into the fridge, as the fridge will use a lot of energy just cooling it down.
-Leave it to cool first, ideally covered, to keep it fresh.
+- Avoid putting hot food straight into the fridge, as the fridge will use a lot of energy just cooling it down.

-- Keep an eye on your door seals, and wipe them down if they look dirty – they’re often the first thing to go wrong.
+- Keep an eye on your door seals, and wipe them down if they look dirty – they’re often the first thing to go wrong on a fridge.

 - Try to remember to defrost food naturally, by taking it out of the freezer the night before you need it.
 This uses less energy than defrosting in a microwave, or cooking things from frozen.

-- Never leave the fridge or freezer door or lid open for longer than you need, as it will have to use energy to cool down again.
+- Try to not leave the fridge or freezer door or lid open for longer than you need, as it will have to use energy to cool down again.

 Sources and references:

 2 OVO Greenlight is currently available for the majority of OVO members and will be made available to all remaining members soon.